Why is geocoding accuracy the foundation of your business insights?

-Geocoding an address might seem simple: You write an address and the service returns its X and Y coordinates, but there’s more than meets the eye.
+Geocoding an address might seem simple: You write an address and the service returns its X and Y coordinates.
+But there’s more than meets the eye.
 Not all geocoders are created equal and what can seem like minor details can become costly mistakes, especially if you rely on the geocoding results for your business processes.
-Furthermore, the wide variety of geocoding platforms can make what appears like an easy choice, a long and painful process.
+Furthermore, given the wide variety of geocoding solutions, what appears like an easy choice may be in fact a long and painful process.

-Before you decide which geocoding solution to purchase, here’s a list of considerations to ensure you make the right choice for your business and receive strong and accurate results, every time:
+Before you decide which geocoding API to purchase, here’s a list of considerations to ensure you make the right choice for your business and receive strong and accurate results, every time:

 1. Source data and coverage